tddpirate/dockerized-claudecode/README.md

 The script will:
 - ✅ Detect your host user ID (UID) and group ID (GID) automatically
 - ✅ Prompt you for your project directory
+- ✅ Prompt you for a project name (for settings isolation)
-- ✅ Validate the directory exists
+- ✅ Validate the directory exists and project name is valid
-- ✅ Create the `.env` configuration file with your user IDs
+- ✅ Create the `.env` configuration file with your user IDs and project name
 - ✅ Optionally save your API key
 - ✅ Build the Docker image with matching user/group
-- ✅ Start the container
+- ✅ Start the container with isolated Claude settings
 - ✅ Drop you into an interactive shell

 3. Inside the container, start Claude Code: